-Meet the joyful Hope Team
+Meet the Joyful Hope Missionaries Team

 Patrick Campbell and his wife Joy, were once devastated by divorce and wounds of heartbrokenness.
 Their large blended family of 9 children suffered from psychological and chronic physical illnesses.
 In a sudden turn of events, after a charismatic healing service, the Lord literally called out this family in a hilarious superhero adventure.
 Their spiritual director calls them “First Responders” adhering to Pope Francis’ call to heal the wounded starting from the ground up.